Skip to main content

 Although rarely used, an employee bringing a whistleblowing unfair dismissal claim can apply to the ET for an order making their employment continue pending the outcome of the case.
 This is known as “interim relief”.
 The employee must make the application within seven days of the dismissal and the application will be granted if the ET considers that the claimant has a good prospect of success.
 If the application is successful, the employee will be entitled to continue to receive their salary.

 A whistleblowing dismissal is “automatically unfair” and there is no qualifying period of service required to bring a claim.
-The tribunal will award a successful claimant a basic award based on the employee’s length of service and age, currently capped at £19,290 (from 6 April 2023) and a compensatory award.
+The tribunal will award a successful claimant a basic award based on the employee’s length of service and age, capped at a fixed amount which changes in April each year (see here for the current rate) and a compensatory award.
 Unlike ordinary unfair dismissal, there is no cap on the compensatory award that can be made in a whistleblowing case.

 Workers have always been free to send details of a whistleblowing claim directly to the appropriate regulating body or authority.
 However, the ET claim form allows the claimant to tick a box indicating whether their claim involves allegations of a protected disclosure and whether they wish the ET to pass on such allegations to the appropriate authorities (set out in a prescribed list).